-History of the March of Life
+History of the March of Life:

 The March of Life is an initiative by Jobst and Charlotte Bittner and TOS Ministries from Tübingen, Germany.
 Together with descendants of German Wehrmacht soldiers and members of the SS and police force, they have organized memorial and reconciliation marches at sites of the Holocaust all over Europe.
-Since the beginning of this movement in 2007, marches were held in 20 nations and in more than 400 cities in cooperation with Christians from different churches and denominations, as well as from many Jewish communities.
+Since the beginning of this movement in 2007, marches have been held in 20 nations and in more than 400 cities in cooperation with Christians from different churches and denominations, as well as from many Jewish communities.

 The message of the March of Life stands for: